Finding apartments in Da Nang is easier than most people think.

 I can imagine that 1 or 2 months of deposit is common practice (same in Thailand).
-If an owner asks for more, I would simply go somewhere else.
+It is very unlikely that a landlord will ask for more which should raise concerns.

 Sometimes you can even negotiate the amount of your deposit.

-For example : if your rent is 15 million VND, then your deposit will be 15 million as well.
-Having to pay 30 million VND in cash upfront can be pretty annoying.
+If your rent is 15 million VND, then your deposit will be 15 million as well.
+Having to pay 30 million VND in cash for the rent + deposit can be pretty steep.
 In this case, you can negotiate to pay only 10 million VND or pay small amounts over time.
-You can argue that banks have a limit of 2million VND withdrawal per day.
-Landlords will most likely agree because otherwise they lose the business.
+Many landlords will agree to reasonable requests.

-Most owners will prefer cash , but in some cases I’ve seen people paying via bank transfer because they have a vietnamese bank account.
+But in some cases I’ve seen people paying via bank transfer because they have a vietnamese bank account.
 This way you can avoid withdrawing big chunks of money and paying banking fees every time.
-This can add up to a significant amount if you have to pay rent + deposit upfront.
-Imagine you just came from the airport and have to put down 30 million VND that you just got out of the ATM.

 1. Book a hotel for the first 2-3 nights

-By staying in a hotel for the first few nights, you can reduce the stress and take your time to explore the areas.
-If you book your apartment upfront, you may run into the risk that the apartment doesn’t match your expectations.
+If you book your apartment online, you may run into the risk that the apartment and area doesn’t match your expectations.
+Do some exploration first.